 If you have a database file in .sql or .sql.zip format and wish to import it to your cPanel hosting, first open phpMyAdmin.
 Next, select your desired database and click on Import:

 Proceed further without changing anything on the settings and click Go.

-Command denied to user
+Command Denied to User

-If they are required, you may consider going for one of our VPS plans.
+If the queries that require SUPER privileges are definitely required, you may consider going for one of our VPS plans.

 That’s it!
 Now you know how to import a MySQL database on cPanel 😊